noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

-  .retryOrElseEither(Schedule.poop, finallyLambda) // same as retryOrElse, except you have to return an Either .succeed(anything) // see  `# Succeed` .timeout(duration) // returns a new Option[effect], None indicates timeout occurred .zip(2ndEffect) // sequentially... returns a tuple if both succeed (first, second) .zipLeft(2ndEffect) // i.e. <* sequentially... returns the result of the first .zipRight(2ndEffect) // i.e. *> sequentially... returns the result of the second .zipWith(2ndEffect)(lambda(a, b)) // sequentially combine effects
+  .retryOrElseEither(Schedule.poop, finallyLambda) // same as retryOrElse, except you have to return an Either .succeed(anything) // see  `# Succeed` .timeout(duration) // returns a new Option[effect], None indicates timeout occurred .toLayer // convert this effect into a layer .zip(2ndEffect) // sequentially... returns a tuple if both succeed (first, second) .zipLeft(2ndEffect) // i.e. <* sequentially... returns the result of the first .zipRight(2ndEffect) // i.e. *> sequentially... returns the result of the second .zipWith(2ndEffect)(lambda(a, b)) // sequentially combine effects
 ```

+### dunno

+- ZManaged

 ### Type Aliases